Guardians vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the favorite in 10 of their past 10 games and have won four of those contests.
+- The Guardians are underdogs for the first time in a while, as they have not been listed as underdogs in their last 10 games.

-- In their last 10 games with a total, the Guardians and their opponents are 3-7-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Guardians and their opponents have combined to eclipse the total two times.

-- The Guardians did not cover its most recent game with a spread.
-Cleveland games have gone under the point total three straight times, and the average total in this stretch was 7.8 runs.
+- The Guardians have fallen short of covering the runline in the one of their past 10 games that had a set spread.
+In four consecutive games, Cleveland and its opponent have fallen short of the over/under, with the average total set by sportsbooks being 8.1 runs.

 Guardians Betting Records & Stats